 These regulations form part of the Teaching and Examination Regulations (OER) of the study programme.
-They provide an overview of the internship process (Section 2), explain framework conditions such as length and timing (Section 3), the stakeholders and their tasks (Section 4), discuss the internship in detail (Section 5) and cover special topics such as interning abroad and insurance cover for the period spent with the company (Section 6).
+They provide an overview of the internship process (Section 2), explain framework conditions such as length and timing (Section 3), and cover special topics such as interning abroad and insurance cover for the period spent with the company (Section 4).

 This document has been published on the Institute's portal.
 On the portal, you can also find annexes and forms that are important for the internship.
-In addition, procedures and more detailed guidelines can be found in an internship handbook, which is published on the Institute's portal every academic year, at least three months before the first day of Term 1.